Security Threats, Productivity Top Reasons for Social Media Bans

 A new survey released by software provider MySammy LLC explores the sentiments of human resource professionals on the topic of social media.
 Results show interesting concerns regarding threats from social media, corporate policies and impact on recruitment and effects on productivity.

-The two biggest factors for why companies block access to social media websites were “security threats” (77 percent) and “decreased productivity for employees” (67 percent).
+The two biggest factors on why companies block access to social media websites were “security threats” (77 percent) and “decreased productivity for employees” (67 percent).

 Surprisingly, if employees use social media on behalf of a company, only 57 percent consider that information company property.

-Still, 86 percent do not have limits spelled out for the time employees can spend on social media, according to the survey, likely leading to confusion or soft enforcing of policies.
+Still, 86 percent do not have limits spelled out on the time employees can spend on social media, according to the survey, likely leading to confusion or soft enforcing of policies.

 Moreover, survey respondents don’t feel that blocking access to social media will hurt them when recruiting job prospects (66 percent).